SPM and SPM-2 Quick Tips Case Study: What’s Behind Challenging Behaviors in the Classroom?

 Johnny makes strides

-“There are the things he did when he was one year old that make sense now,” Pamela said.
+“Things he did when he was one year old that make sense now,” Pamela said.
 “The only way he could get the stimulation he needed was through his jaw, so he’d have to bite something.”

 Schoolwide changes